-Tampering, damaging, or inhibiting the use of emergency/ safety equipment, including exterior residence hall doors, in any residence hall is prohibited.
+Tampering, damaging or inhibiting the use of emergency/ safety equipment, including exterior residence hall doors, in any residence hall is prohibited.
 Residents may not use emergency equipment for any purpose other than emergency use.
-Residents involved in such activities will be subject to disciplinary action and may be removed from University housing.
-This regulation includes, but is not limited to, fire extinguishers, heat and smoke detectors, exit signs, fire alarm pull stations, or locked exterior doors.
+Residents involved in such activities will be subject to disciplinary action and may be removed from university housing.
+This regulation includes, but is not limited to, fire extinguishers, heat and smoke detectors, exit signs, fire alarm pull stations or locked exterior doors.

-Smoking/Tobacco Use
+Smoking/Tobacco/Vaping Use

-Oklahoma State University is a tobacco free environment; therefore, all residence halls and apartments are smoke-free.
-No smoking or tobacco use is permitted on University property.
+Oklahoma State University is a tobacco- and vaping-free environment; therefore, all residence halls and apartments are smoke-free and vaping-free.
+No smoking, tobacco or vaping use is permitted on university property.